He walks!

 Sprint Planner Helper – Session 22

-And on the other hand this is first and foremost a DDD-learning experience and I have got stuck for a while in the ASP.NET MVC trench.
+On the other hand, this is first and foremost a DDD-learning experience, and I have got stuck for a while in the ASP.NET MVC trench.

-And finally since I only have one hour a either way will take me on a detour from the other track.
+And finally, since I only have one hour, either way will take me on a detour from the other track.
 What to do?

-After some serious consideration I decided to spend today’s session on a DDD-thingy that I ran into in the walkthrough.
-I want to implement the “IsValid and GetRuleValidations”-pattern.
-And include it in my BaseRepository Save-method.
+After some serious consideration, I decided to spend today’s session on a DDD thing I ran into in the walkthrough.
+I want to implement the “IsValid and GetRuleValidations” pattern and include it in my BaseRepository Save method.

 Read More